Aaris03Khan/NavtechTask/README.md

 ## Getting Started

 - Clone the repository into your local folder.
-- Makee sure you have the latest NPM version installed.
+- Make sure you have the latest NPM version installed.
 - Once the repository is cloned, access the folder via terminal or VS code terminal and change directory to the cloned folder.
 - Type the command `npm i` to install all the packages
 - Once installed, run the app by typing the command `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it on your browser.

+## Requirements

+- Latest version of `node`
+- Latest vesion of `npm`
+- Any browser which supports javascript (Google Chrome, Safari, Edge, Brave etc...)

 ## Folder Structure